8-Pass Charlie

-8-Pass Charlie was the nickname of Najeeb Ahmed Khan, a Pakistani bomber pilot who raided the Adampur Airbase in India a number of times during the Indo-Pakistani War of 1965, notably starting a series of airstrikes on the base by a solo raid.
+Najeeb Ahmad Khan, commonly known as 8-Pass Charlie, was a Pakistani bomber pilot who raided the Adampur Airbase in India a number of times during the Indo-Pakistani War of 1965, notably starting a series of airstrikes on the base by a solo raid.

 He was named "8-Pass Charlie" by his impressed Indian adversaries at the Adampur base as he used to make eight passes, one for each bomb, on selected targets with improving efficiency instead of safely dropping all of his bomb load and exiting.
 He is also known to have had expertise in disguising his attack run by confusing anti-aircraft gunners by cutting throttles before entering a dive.

 Early life and education

-Najeeb was born in Kaimganj to Israel Ahmed Khan of the Afridi tribe of Pashtuns, from the Khyber Pakhtunkhwa province of Pakistan, on 24 August 1933.
+Najib was born in Kaimganj to Israil Ahmad Khan of the Afridi tribe of Pashtuns, from the Khyber Pakhtunkhwa province of Pakistan, on 24 August 1933.
 He was the older brother of Jamal Ahmed Khan.

-Najeeb received his primary education from Muslim High School, Bombay and upon migrating to Pakistan in 1949, where he settled in Lahore and completed his higher education.
+Najib received his primary education from Muslim High School, Bombay and upon migrating to Pakistan in 1949, where he settled in Lahore and completed his higher education.

 Career

-Najeeb joined the Pakistan Air Force's 17th GD(P) course at Pakistan Air Force Academy in Risalpur and graduated on 6 June 1954.
+Najib joined the Pakistan Air Force's 17th GD(P) course at Pakistan Air Force Academy in Risalpur and graduated on 6 June 1954.
 He was then posted to the PAF's No. 2 Squadron for Fighter Conversion Course.
 His brilliant performance in the conversion course led him to be selected for Advanced Jet Conversion Courses in the United States.

 On his return to Pakistan, he served in various PAF squadrons.
 He was amongst the few pilots who were selected to fly the newly inducted B-57 Canberra bombers.
 In 1962, he was again sent to the United States for more Advanced Training Courses and after returning, he was posted as the Officer commanding (OC) of the 31st Tactical Attack wing's elite No. 7 Squadron which was based at Mauripur Airbase.
 In 1969, he was appointed as the Base commander of PAF Base Malir and later commanded the PAF's No. 15 Squadron "Cobras".
 During his tenure with the Squadron, Najeeb also assisted Chuck Yeager on a flight to Mount Godwin Austin and took some memorable pictures of him in a PAF F-86F over the mountain.
 In 1974, he attended Joint Warfare Courses at the UK and also graduated from PAF Staff College.
 As his last deployment, Najeeb was appointed as Pakistan's Air Attaché in France until finally retiring from the PAF on 20 June 1981.

 1965 War

-Najeeb was serving as the commander of the No. 7 Squadron during the Indo-Pakistani War of 1965.
+Najib was serving as the commander of the No. 7 Squadron during the Indo-Pakistani War of 1965.
 Throughout the war, Najeeb participated in 17 strike missions deep inside enemy territory.